imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 ##The Workflow Log

 The Imixs _WorkflowKernel_ generates a log entry during each processing phase with information about the current model version, the process entity and the processed workflow event.
-The log is stored in the property 'txtWorkflowActivityLog'.
+The log is stored in the property '$EventLog'.
 The log entry has the following format:

     ISO8601 Time | Model Version | Process.ActivityID |  NewProcessID | comment /optional)